What is a Permaculture Design Certificate?

 The certificate gives the holder the right to use the word “permaculture” in a business practice.
 It is a requirement to further training in permaculture design such as the two-year diploma program and Advanced Permaculture Design courses.
 The design course is the first step in becoming a professional permaculture practitioner whether in design consultancy, education, construction or other fields.

 What does the Permaculture Design Course cover?

 Design professionals can add new qualifications to their CV’s.
-Their designs tend to use fewer resources, work more efficiently, and are easier to maintain.

-Homeowners and gardeners learn to increase the value and productivity of their property and to create home and land environments that better support their own needs as well as nature’s.
+Home owners and gardeners learn to increase the value and productivity of their property and to create home and land environments that better support their own needs as well as nature’s.